owncloud/moodle-repository_ocis/README.md

 ## Development

+:exclamation: If extra dependencies were installed for development, make sure not to commit them to the repository! :exclamation:

 ### Auto-provisioning

 To reduce the setup steps specially when doing development and running automated tests these environment variables can be set to auto-provision the plugin: